Vo Khuong Dien Research Group

 This work investigates how crystal-symmetry breaking in monolayer SnS and SnSe enables robust valley-selective optical transitions.
 Using first-principles GW-BSE calculations, the study reveals that different polarization states of light couple selectively to distinct electronic valleys, providing a controllable valley degree of freedom.
 The results identify tin chalcogenide monolayers as promising candidates for next-generation valleytronic devices where information can be encoded and manipulated through valley polarization.

 - Nguyen Thanh Tien, Pham Thi Bich Thao, Nguyen Thi Han, Vo Khuong Dien.
 “Symmetry-driven valleytronics in single-layer tin chalcogenides SnS and SnSe.”
-PRB 109, 155416 (2024).
+Physical Review B 109, 155416 (2024).
 DOI: 10.1103/PhysRevB.109.155416

 Machine-Learning-Accelerated Thermoelectric Design